Lee Hurst: Politics

-Hurst refuses to be interviewed by newspapers owned by Rupert Murdoch, was a critic of the Blair government, and in one interview, stated that he stopped attending a back support group which helped him with his ankylosing spondylitis after he found out that it was run as a charity, explaining that "I believe it should be provided by the State through taxation.
+Hurst was a critic of the Blair government.
+He refuses to be interviewed by newspapers owned by Rupert Murdoch and in one interview, stated that he stopped attending a back support group which helped him with his ankylosing spondylitis after he found out that it was run as a charity, explaining that "I believe it should be provided by the State through taxation.
 I'd be very hypocritical if I used their facilities when I won't do medical charity benefits".

 In 2003, he considered standing as a candidate in the 2004 London mayoral election.
 One of the factors behind his decision was a proposed redevelopment, which would have seen his comedy club demolished.

+Social media activity

-Hurst has some notoriety for his comments on social media.
-In March 2021, Hurst tweeted a sexual joke about climate activist Greta Thunberg which led to widespread criticism and Hurst being temporaily suspended from Twitter.
+In March 2021, Hurst was briefly suspended from Twitter after he tweeted a sexual joke about climate activist Greta Thunberg which led to widespread criticism.
 He was again suspended from Twitter in June 2021 when he was accused of inciting violence against Chief Medical Officer Chris Whitty.

 Hurst has made many comments on social media, particularly Twitter, expressing his support for Reform UK.